Search a title or topic

 continue reading

 Send us a text In the first Adjunct Nation Podcast, cohosts John Roth and Maggie Hohne, learn from two experts in AI about the opportunities to incorporate AI into classroom instruction.
-Questions they delve into include: How can AI be integrated into the college classroom to enhance learning?
-What are the potential benefits and drawbacks of using …
+For a transcript of podcast: Transcript of Adjunct Files 1 - AI.docx Questions they delve into include: How can AI be integrated into the college classroom to enha…

 continue reading